DreamBox Math: The Progress Report (Educators)

 DB-Icons_20221116_1-Color_Constantly learning_50px.png

 Family Communication Tip: To share student progress with families, use the batch print function to print the report for each student.
-Click this link to open a family guide to the Growth report, and send both resources home.
-(You will need to sign into DreamBox University to download the resource)
+Click this link to open a family guide to the Progress Report, and send both resources home.
+(You will need to sign into your educator dashboard to download the resource)

 Exporting the Report

-To download an Excel version of the growth data you are viewing:
+To download an Excel version of the progress data you are viewing:

 • Open the report and use the filters to select the data you wish to view.